Ezri Tarazi

-Prof. Ezri Tarazi (born 1962, in Ezra Tarazi, Jerusalem) Israeli industrial designer and educator (1986–90).
+Prof. Ezri Tarazi (Hebrew: עזרי טרזי; born 1962, in Ezra Tarazi, Jerusalem) Israeli industrial designer and educator (1986–90).
 Tarazi studied industrial design at the Bezalel Academy of Art and Design in Jerusalem.
 Subsequently, he was a coordinator of instructors' education for leadership in the Maritime Academy of the Israeli Navy.
 Early employment included serving as the project manager of industrial-design projects at Bezalel R&D in Jerusalem in 1990–96, and was active as a freelance designer in 1993–96.
 1996–2004, he was the head of the Department of Industrial Design at the Bezalel Academy and, 2004–12, founded and chaired the Bezalel master's-degree program in industrial design.

 Tarazi has been active as a professional designer for a number of clients who produce a range of high-tech and office equipment and devices and, on an experimental level, for domestic goods.
 1998–2000, he was a partner of IDEO Israel (an affiliate of IDEO California), now disbanded.
 In 2006–12, he was director of d-Vision, the design studio in Israel, where Keter Plastic products are designed.
 From 1992 and for over a decade, Tarazi has written on design issues for a number of publications, including for Haaretz newspaper in Tel Aviv.
 His best-known work is the 2005 "New Baghdad" table produced by Edra of Milan, Italy.

 Established in 1996, the Tarazi Design Studio is located in Tel Aviv.